Diner burgers at home

 - When the tempeh is done, drain it being sure to press it down a bit to get as much moisture out as possible.

 - Put the tempeh, onion, mushrooms and another tablespoon of tamari or soy sauce, Worchestershire sauce, garlic powder, black pepper and cayenne into your food processor.
 Pulse it just enough to break it into smaller pieces.
 You don’t want it so smooth as to lose all the texture.

 - Take a moment to preheat your oven to 4250F (2200 C) and dig out your baking tray.
 Line the tray with parchment paper if desired.

 - Place the burger mixture into a medium mixing bowl and then start adding the seitan a quarter cup at a time until you have a mixture that will easily form into a balls and hold.

 - Make 4 burger balls and press them into patties and put them on your baking tray.

 - Place the burgers in the oven in the middle-top middle of your oven.

-- Deluxe tempeh burgers can be reheated in the microwave or wrap them in foil and steam or reheat in the oven.
+- Tempeh burgers can be reheated in the microwave or wrap them in foil and steam them in a steamer basket or reheat them in the oven.

 - Category: Burgers & wraps